-The other day I found myself in Boots, staring at the Umberto Giannini hair care section, confused by the ingredients on the back of the labels, and I realised that I simply didn’t know which products were Curly Girl friendly and which weren’t.
+The other day I found myself in Boots, staring at the Umberto Giannini hair care section, confused by the ingredients on the back of the labels, and I realized that I simply didn’t know which products were Curly Girl friendly and which weren’t.

 Umberto Giannini has become an incredibly popular brand with many followers of the Curly Girl method, particularly the infamous Scrunching Jelly which gives you a strong cast and super bouncy curls.